Melbourne Knights FC: Supporters

-The Melbourne Knights has a large and loyal following; it is one of the best supported clubs in Australia outside the A-League.
-The Knights supporter base is made up mostly of people from the local Croatian community of Melbourne and Geelong, with the core of the support being from the club's heartland of Melbourne's western suburbs.
+The Melbourne Knights have a large following among Australia's Croatian community, particularly from Melbourne's western suburbs.
 This supporter base is made up of both Croatian and Australian-born Croats.
-The club also has a following amongst the Croatian community across the nation, this support was particularly garnered during the club's 21 seasons in the NSL where the club became a symbol of pride for the Croatian community in Australia.

 The unofficial supporter group of the Melbourne Knights is the MCF (Melbourne Croatia Fans).
-They are the most active and vocal group in the VPL, always having a presence at matches be it at home or away.
-Also prominent are the supporters on Quarry Hill.
-In the NSL years the supporter group was the Knights Army, they were one of the leading supporter groups in the competition.
+In the NSL years, the supporter group was the Knights Army, they were one of the leading supporter groups in the competition.
 They disbanded once the Melbourne Knights left the NSL.

 Home ground

 The club's current home ground is the Knights Stadium in the suburb of North Sunshine, which has been the club's home since 1989.
 It has a capacity of 15,000.
 More information on the Knights Stadium page.

-Prior to 1989 the club had a number of venues it used as its home ground.
+Prior to 1989, the club had a number of venues it used as its home ground.
 The most significant ones were: